Game Theoretic Semi-Distributed D2D Resource Allocation Underlaying an LTE Network: Shadowing, Fast Fading and Mobility of CUs

-However, every time that it is allocated this CU's resources, it observes a change in its rate as a result of the CU's mobility and the channel.
-Let us say that in the first frame of length $N_D$ of a superframe, it is allocated the resources of different CUs.
+We modify Algorithm 1 by repeating a frame ten times to form a superframe which is numbered by $\hat{n}$.
+Index $\hat{n}$ starts from one.
+The list selection by a D2D player occurs at the beginning of each superframe, the resource allocation algorithm at the BS remains the same, the utility calculation method which will now differ and the mood calculation occur at the end of a superframe.
+In Algorithms 1 and 2, the index $n$ for a frame will be replaced with $\hat{n}$ for a superframe.
+Next, we explain the utility calculation method (refer Algorithm 3). \\ In any subframe $\tilde{n}$, two pieces of information are available to a D2D player $d$: 1) the $c^{th}$ CU whose RB is allocated to it and 2) the D2D player $d$'s throughput $R_d(\tilde{n})$ when it transmits using this CU's RB which the D2D player $d$ normalizes.
+In a continuum of subframes, a CU $c$'s RB can be allocated to the D2D player $d$ several times.
+Every time the D2D player $d$ is allocated this CU's RB, it observes a change in its throughput as a result of the CU's mobility and the channel.
+In the first frame of length $N_D$ of a superframe, a D2D player is allocated the RBs of different CUs.
 It stores this sequence of CUs in a vector $\bm{a}_d$ of length $N_D$.
-Every time it observes that CU $c$'s (which has passed the allocation test) resources are allocated to it, it calculates a running average of its previous rates observed with this CU over subframes and the present rate using Monte Carlo (MC) averaging and stores it in a vector $\bm{r}_a$ of length $N_C$ at its $c^{th}$ index.
-It also stores the number of times that it is allocated CU $c$'s resources in a vector $\bm{n}_d$ of length $N_C$ at its $c^{th}$ index.
-This is required for the MC averaging which is also done for all the other CUs whose resources are allocated to it.
-When this CU's resources are allocated for the first time to it, then its rate is updated in $\bm{r}_a$ at its $c^{th}$ index.
-It also maintains a vector $\bm{u}_d$ of length $N_C$.
-At the end of every superframe, it checks the entries of $\bm{u}_d$ and in whichever indices of $\bm{u}_d$ it finds a zero, it stores the average rates of $\bm{r}_a$ from these indices to $\bm{u}_d$.
-If it finds non-zero entries in some indices of $\bm{u}_d$, then it calculates an absolute difference of these entries with those of $\bm{r}_a$.
-If any of the resultants exceed a threshold $\Delta$, then the values of $\bm{u}_d$ at those indices are updated with the corresponding values of $\bm{r}_a$. \\ At the end of a superframe $\hat{n}$, it retrieves the rates from the indices of the vector $\bm{u}_d$, where the indices are the contents of the vector $\bm{a}_d$.
-It then sums up these rates and divides it by $N_D$ to obtain its utility $r_d(\hat{n})$.
-Its mood is then determined from its utility, its list and its previous state as per the mood calculation method of \textit{Algorithm 1}.
+This sequence is again repeated in the next frames of the superframe.
+Every time it observes that a CU $c$'s RB is allocated to it, it calculates a running average of its previous normalized throughputs observed with this CU over subframes and the present normalized throughput using Monte Carlo (MC) averaging and stores it in a vector $\bm{r}_a$ of length $N_C$ at its $c^{th}$ index.
+It also stores the number of times that it is allocated this CU $c$'s RB in a vector $\bm{n}_d$ of length $N_C$ at its $c^{th}$ index.
+This is required for MC averaging.
+This averaging is also done for all the other CUs whose RBs are allocated to it.
+When this CU $c$'s RB is allocated for the first time to it, then its throughput is stored in $\bm{r}_a$ at its $c^{th}$ index.
+It also maintains a vector $\bm{u}_d$ of length $N_C$ which we term as the utility vector.
+At the end of every superframe, it checks the entries of $\bm{u}_d$ and in whichever indices of $\bm{u}_d$ it finds a zero, it stores the contents of $\bm{r}_a$ from these indices to $\bm{u}_d$.
+If it finds non-zero entries in some indices of $\bm{u}_d$, then it calculates an absolute of the difference of these entries with those of $\bm{r}_a$.
+If any of the resultants exceed a threshold $\Delta$, then those indices of $\bm{u}_d$ are mapped to the indices of $\bm{r}_a$ and $\bm{u}_d$ is updated with the corresponding values of $\bm{r}_a$ at these indices.
+Thus, the decision to update the entries of the utility vector $\bm{u}_d$ with those of $\bm{r}_a$ depends on $\Delta$. \\ At the end of a superframe $\hat{n}$, a D2D player retrieves the contents of $\bm{u}_d$ from those indices which are in turn the non-zero elements of $\bm{a}_d$.
+It then sums up these contents of $\bm{u}_d$ and divides it by $N_D$ to obtain its utility $r_d(\hat{n})$.
+Its mood $m_d(\hat{n})$ is then determined as per the mood calculation method of Algorithm 1 from its utility, the list selected by it in the present superframe and its previous state.